Relationship Astrology

 Davison Chart Marriage Indicators: What a Davison Chart Reveals About Commitment

 Because the Davison chart is a real natal chart, you can read it for marriage potential the same way you would assess any natal chart for relationship capacity.
 The subject is the relationship itself, not either individual.
-And because the Davison supports transits, you can do something the composite cannot: time the milestones.
+And because the Davison supports transits, you can compare timing windows with milestones without treating the chart as a guarantee of marriage.

 Quick Facts